 Rosemarie Tracy is Professor of English Linguistics, and in 2019 was granted the title of Senior Professor by the University of Mannheim.
 Her main research focus is on types of language acquisition and on resourcefulness and other effects of language contact (such as code-switching, borrowing, individual language change) in bilingual children and adults.

-Her currently DFG-funded grants are in the Research Unit Emerging Grammar (RUEG) and focus on the dynamics of German as a minority and heritage language in the U.S., including a transfer project aiming at supporting the acquisition and maintenance of family languages.
+Her currently DFG-funded projects are part of the Research Unit Emerging Grammar (RUEG) and focus on the dynamics of German as a minority and heritage language in the U.S., including a transfer project aiming at supporting the acquisition and maintenance of family languages.
 Other active transfer projects include cooperation projects with various non-academic partners in educational contexts.
 Her initiative offering advice to parents, preschool educators and teachers (Forschungs- und Kontaktstelle Mehrsprachigkeit) encouraged her and colleagues to found the Mannheim Center for Empirical Multilingualism Research, a non-profit organization (MAZEM gGmbH).
 MAZEM supports language development initiatives for children and adolescents, evaluates language support programs and works with educators and teachers (via team teaching, coachings and workshops)

 In addition to her academic publications, Prof. Tracy has published a book on language acquisition aimed at parents and educators, Wie Kinder Sprachen lernen (How children acquire languages), as well as a German and English poetry collection, Wege schreiben – schmaler Grat für zwei Füße (Writing Paths – Narrow Ridge for Two Feet), dlv 2020.